 Both families have children who still attend school in the Mission, and in 2013, both spent time living out of a car.
 Neither family wants to leave the city, but neither can find a permanent home.

 For the time being, the two families are trying to survive within the shelter system — a system that now has 27 private rooms for families, who, like the Velez family, are in transition.
 There are also 46 beds for one night or 60-day stays.

 Work Slows, a Husband’s Death and a Survivor’s Illness

-Cruz-Velasquez and her two children lost their Haight Street apartment in 2010 when she could no longer afford to pay the $1,185 rent.
+Cruz-Velazquez and her two children lost their Haight Street apartment in 2010 when she could no longer afford to pay the $1,185 rent.
 Until then, she survived by taking care of senior citizens, cleaning their homes, taking them on walks, or escorting them to medical appointments.

 But work slowed and rent became impossible to make.

-For awhile Cruz-Velasquez and her children stayed with friends, with the parents of her kids’ classmates, and even with her daughter’s teacher.
+For awhile Cruz-Velazquez and her children stayed with friends, with the parents of her kids’ classmates, and even with her daughter’s teacher.
 But when their hospitality ran out, the family moved into St. Joseph’s Family Center, an emergency shelter at Guerrero and 21st streets where 10 families live.